mmig/mmir-plugin-speech-android/README.md

-## DEVELOPMENT AND BUILD THE PLUGIN
+## DEVELOPMENT AND BUILDING THE PLUGIN
 ------

 NOTE: